thoom/ripple/README.md

     any of the *post_exec* scripts access to the payload data for processing.

  4. Any project that you want to have updated by Ripple needs to have its git repo initialized and origin added.
-Connecting to the repository using SSH means that you also need to make sure that the web user running Ripple has the SSH key to connect to the server.
+Connecting to the repository using SSH means that you also need to make sure that the user running Ripple has the SSH key to connect to the server.
 As an example:

-        sudo su www-data
+        sudo su deploy
         console --init mysite (it will prompt you for various data it needs)

     If you get an error pulling the origin, it probably means that the SSH key is missing or not approved to access the repo.
-    However, if you can successfully pull the origin using your web user (like `www-data`), Ripple should work fine.
+    However, if you can successfully pull the origin using your user (like `deploy`), Ripple should work fine.

 Installation
 ------------